ferrywlto/cs-ticketing/README.md

 - The Mapper classes was created to make our methods idempotent.
 We are not using AutoMapper in this project to keep the dependencies to minimum for simplicity, ensuring smooth `dotnet restore` process for code user.

 ## Design
+- This project will be built with domain driven design (DDD) with test driven development (TDD)
+    - At the time of submission, there are total 201 tests created.
+    - The Front-end project has the lowest test coverage (23%)
+    - The Infrastructure and Application project has 65-68% test coverage
+    - The Domain and API project has 93-98% test coverage

 - We will use .NET Aspire to orchestrate the following projects:
     - Domain Model
     - Infrastructure - EF Core, repositories, external services.